Chief: Matthew Powell, MD

 Our educational mission

-Our American Board of Obstetrics and Gynecology-approved fellowship program consists of either a three-year or four-year fellowship.
+Our ACGME and ABOG-approved fellowship program consists of a three-year fellowship.

 We also offer an observership for physicians from outside the United States who have a special interest in gynecologic oncology.
 With our team of expert gynecologic oncologists, observers discover the range of direct patient care required to treat gynecologic cancers.